 Go Minimal –

 If you really, truly want to save money on cleaning supplies, going minimal is the absolute best way to do so.
 In reality, commercial cleaners are unneeded.
 Aside from laundry and dishes, all you really need to clean and disinfect your home is white vinegar, baking soda, lemon essential oil and regular table salt.
 Lemon essential oil is disinfecting and antibacterial.
-It is also one of the cheapest essential oils you can purchase and it gives your home that fresh scent you’re used to.
+It is also one of the cheapest essential oils (Six Dollar Family) you can purchase and it gives your home that fresh scent you’re used to.
 White vinegar will clean and disinfect as well as remove stains and bad odors.
 Baking soda makes a great scrub and when you add salt, you have a course scrubbing paste that will shine just about anything.
 By using just these 4 products, you can clean your entire home – top to bottom – for around $35 each month.

 When you buy lemon essential oil, it doesn’t matter which brand you buy.
 There are no official grading systems for essential oils which means that anyone can say anything about their oils.
 What you are really looking for instead of fancy wording, is 100% pure essential oil.
 If you get an oil that is not pure, you risk adding unknown chemicals into your home.
 I personally prefer Plant Therapy Lemon Essential oil.
 They’re pure oils, they’re just as potent as the more expensive ones and they remind me of lemon cookies!